zzstoatzz/birdo/README.md

 `c1, c2, c3 = df.columns`

-where here the datafile had 3 columns.
-Use these when hashing (extracting data from the `df`)
+where the datafile had 3 columns.
+When hashing/extracting data from the `df`, use these variables as an alias for the clunky column names on the actual datafile (e.g. 'Production (tonnes)')

 #### TASKS